As seen on TV, pure brilliance! All of southern Ireland including Galway, Cork, Dingle Peninsula, the Ring of Kerry and much much more

-You'll visit Wicklow Mountains, Glendalough, medieval Kilkenny, Waterford Crystal, Dunmore East (Co.
-Waterford), Blarney Castle (Cork), Dingle Peninsula, Slea Head, Killarney, highlights of the Ring of Kerry, the Cliffs of Moher, Burren region, Doolin village, Galway city, highlights of Connemara before returning to Dublin in time for dinner on the last evening.
+You'll visit Wicklow Mountains, Glendalough, medieval Kilkenny, Waterford Crystal, Waterford City, Blarney Castle (Cork), Dingle Peninsula, Slea Head, Killarney, highlights of the Ring of Kerry, the Cliffs of Moher, Burren region, Doolin village, Galway city, highlights of Connemara before returning to Dublin in time for dinner on the last evening.

 The 6 Day All Ireland tour begins this morning @ 9:00 in central Dublin.
 We'll leave the city behind and drive through rolling countryside to the Wicklow Mountains.
 Our first stop is the monastery ruins at Glendalough, the Valley of Two Lakes.
 This is an area of natural beauty and you'll have time at leisure to enjoy the local walks and trails and take some great photos of the ancient Celtic crosses and round towers.
 Afterwards, we'll continue to medieval Kilkenny with its cobbled streets and famous red ale.
 Potential sights to explore at leisure include the Castle, Cathedral, Abbeys and Churches all dating back to the Norman period following the invasion of the 12th Century.
-This afternoon we continue south to the Viking settlement of Waterford, where our objective is the coastal fishing village of Dunmore East.
-Not far from Waterford Harbour on the south- east coast, Dunmore East is a relaxing spot to spend the evening with a handful of pubs and some great seafood restaurants.
+This afternoon we continue south to the Viking settlement of Waterford City.
+Not far from Waterford Harbour on the south- east coast, this is a relaxing spot to spend the evening with some great pubs and seafood restaurants.

 Our day begins with a visit to the world famous Waterford Crystal factory.
 Stock up on fine cut glass at the outlet store or simply pause a while to watch the artisans at work.
 Afterwards, we'll continue with a scenic drive through Co.
 Waterford and a panoramic drive- through of Cork city.
 The highlight for many today is world renowned Blarney Castle.
 Here we spend plenty of time (2 hours) visiting the Castle, with the chance to kiss the Blarney Stone (to receive the gift of eloquent speech also known as the gift of the gab).
 Surrounded by beautiful and majestic gardens, you may also shop for souvenirs at Blarney Woolen Mills, the world's largest Irish shop.
 After lunch we'll continue on our journey to the Dingle Peninsula and overnight amongst the last parishes before America.